 A Garden and A Library

 One of the most popular subjects in our collection at Innerpeffray is Gardening – this tour again blends some local history with a look at the books.
 Browse through early gardening books, including The Scots Gardner, Scotland’s first gardening book, published in 1683, imagine the lost garden of Innerpeffray Castle, and see the amazing Drummond Castle Gardens nearby through the diary kept by the Head Gardener there from 1890.
 Join the Keeper for a glimpse inside some of these treasures.

 Christmas from Innerpeffray

-Sadly we had to cancel the 2020 Carols from Innerpeffray but we are pleased to bring you a virtual event with the spirit of our annual festive event.
+Sadly we had to cancel the 2020 and 2021 Carols from Innerpeffray but we are pleased to bring you a virtual event with the spirit of our annual festive event.
 This broadcast combines a selection of recorded songs, music and readings from Friends of the Library.
 It includes musicians Peter Banks, Peter Grant, Michelle Sheridan-Grant and Joan Taylor and readings from local school pupils and members of the FOIL Committee.

 Click on the picture to start – please be patient to allow the video to load.

 If you enjoy these tours and would like to make a donation to assist us in keeping the Library going click here and you will be directed to our on-line shop where you may ‘purchase’ an e-ticket for each tour viewed.